If your child is 9-13 years old, join us on August 7th for the Alaska Airmen’s Association’s first-ever NextGen Aviation Camp!

 - Tour the Alaska Aviation Museum!

-- Walk inside the cockpit of a Boeing airliner and a Grumman Goose!
+- Walk inside a Boeing airliner and a Grumman Goose!

 - Eat lunch on the lawn (weather permitting) and watch float planes come and go!

 - Take a free EAA Young Eagles flight in a small airplane! (click here to learn more about the EAA’s Young Eagles flight program).
 Young Eagles Flights are now full.

 - August 7th at 4721 Aircraft Dr, Anchorage, AK 99502 (click here for directions)

 - Check-in starts at 9:30 AM and pick-up is at 4 PM.
 Parents and guardians can drop their kids off or stick around for the event.

 - Registration is first-come-first-served, so sign up quickly!

 - A free sack lunch will be provided to all youth participants.
 Youth with dietary restrictions and preferences and adults will need to provide their own lunch.
 Adults should bring their own food.

 9:30 AM – 10 AM: Check-in and drop off: Parents and guardians will arrive, check-in with our staff, and drop off their child.
 A parent or legal guardian is required to sign a waiver.